 TGax Editor: Please make changes to the following paragraph in this subclause as shown below :

 When a station receives a Beacon frame or DMG Beacon frame with a Multiple BSSID element that consists of a nontransmitted BSSID profile with only the mandatory elements, it may inherit the complete profile from a previously received Beacon frame, DMG Beacon frame, or Probe Response frame, or it may send a Probe Request frame to obtain the complete BSSID profiles.
 Each Beacon element not transmitted in a nontransmitted BSSID subelement is inherited from previous Beacon, DMG Beacon, or Probe Response frame in which the element is present, except for the Quiet element, which shall take effect only in the Beacon frame or DMG Beacon frame that contains it and not carry forward as a part of the inheritance.
 An AP or PCP is not required to include all supported nontransmitted BSSID profiles in a Probe Response frame, and may choose to only include a subset based on any criteria.
 When a nontransmitted BSSID profile is present in the one or more Multiple BSSID elements of the a Probe Response frame or a Beacon frame, the AP or PCP shall include all elements that are specific to this BSS.
 An element is considered to be specific to a BSS if its value is different from the corresponding element advertised by the transmitted BSSID or if the nontransmitted BSSID satisfies the condition as specified in the Table 9-34 (Beacon frame body) for a non-DMG non-S1G AP, Table 9-47 (DMG Beacon frame body) for a DMG AP or Table 9-48 (Minimum and full set of optional elements) for a S1G AP for that element to be present while the transmitted BSSID does not satisfy the corresponding condition.
-If any of the optional elements carried in the Probe Response frame, Beacon frame or DMG Beacon frame of the transmitted BSSID are not present in a nontransmitted BSSID profile, the corresponding values are the element values to use for the nontransmitted BSSID are the values of the corresponding element of the transmitted BSSID unless the element is listed in the Non-Inheritance element (if included) in the nontransmitted BSSID profile for that BSS.
+If any of the optional elements carried in the Probe Response frame, Beacon frame or DMG Beacon frame or S1G Beacon frame of the transmitted BSSID are not present in a nontransmitted BSSID profile, the corresponding values are the element values to use for the nontransmitted BSSID are the values of the corresponding element of the transmitted BSSID unless the element is listed in the Non-Inheritance element (if included) in the nontransmitted BSSID profile for that BSS.

 Traffic advertisement in a multiple BSSID set